afontcu/afontcu.dev/content/blog/beware-feedback-loops.md

 We're not here to discuss that.

-They are the cool kid in ton because they give us feedback.
+They are the cool kid in town because they give us feedback.

 And that's the challenge.
 Ahh, my friend, **feedback is hard**.